aredda/BPMN-Tool/reports/ui.md

 ### Session Screen
 Takes care of:
 - a **Tab** that shows the *Session and Project* information
+  - The list of collaborators
+  - **[Only for administrator]** remove a collaborator from the collaborators list
 - a **Tab** for the history of changes
   - **[Only for administrator]** With the possibility to revert to a past version/edit
   - **[Only for administrator]** With the possibility to disband and delete the session
+- Possibility to leave the session and end your collaboration
 - Open Editor Window to edit project

 ### Discussion Screen